Partner and Head of Education

 If this e-mail is not displayed correctly, please click here to read it online

 The Education Team at Martineau run three free Breakfast Briefings every term, in Birmingham, London and Leeds.
-Our briefings this term include Student protest: your day from hell.
+Our briefings this term include Effective complaints handling and DPA/FOIA update.
 Please click here for further details.

 Strategy, Students and Governance

 Charities Act 2006 - HEFCE's consultation on information requirements as principal regulator | read